stepan-antonyuk/Learn-more-about-sockets/README.md

 Communication Breakdown

-When using the loopback interface (IPv4 address 127.0.0.1 or IPv6 address ::1), data never leaves the host or touches the external network.
-In the diagram above, the loopback interface is contained inside the host.
+When using the loopback interface, data never leaves the host or touches the external network.
+The loopback interface is contained inside the host.
 This represents the internal nature of the loopback interface and that connections and data that transit it are local to the host.
 This is why you’ll also hear the loopback interface and IP address 127.0.0.1 or ::1 referred to as “localhost.”

 Applications use the loopback interface to communicate with other processes running on the host and for security and isolation from the external network.
 Since it’s internal and accessible only from within the host, it’s not exposed.